markobozic346/next-13-app-trpc-drizzle-next-auth/README.md

 ### ⚠️ THIS PROJECT IS IN ACTIVE DEVELOPMENT !!

-Inspired by [T3 stack](https://create.t3.gg/) and Jack Harrington [video](https://www.youtube.com/watch?v=qCLV0Iaq9zU&t=569s), this is and role based auth todo app.
+Inspired by [T3 stack](https://create.t3.gg/) and Jack Harrington [video](https://www.youtube.com/watch?v=qCLV0Iaq9zU&t=569s), this is a role-based auth todo app.

 ## Features

 - ``Auth`` - Discord
-- ``Roles`` - Admin and User, admin can delete or update all notes, user can manipulate only his todos.
+- ``Roles`` - Admin and User, the admin can delete or update all todos, user can manipulate only his todos.
 - ``User and Admin panel`` - each user has dedicated panel with actions

 ## Tech features